 The site is updated daily, usually at night.
 The IRS cautions that you may experience delays in getting your refund if you file by mail, or you are responding to a notice from the IRS.

-Can You Get Your Tax Return Back the Same Day?
+Can You Get Your Tax Refund Back the Same Day?

-Once your tax refund is issued, the tax preparer will typically deduce the loan amount from your refund.
+• Once your tax refund is issued, the tax preparer will typically deduct the loan amount from your refund.

 If you’d rather not pay any fees, however, you may also want to look into other options.

-Or, if you have a 0% interest credit card, you might want to charge an urgent expense on that card, and then pay it off as soon as the refund comes in.
+• You might open a 0% interest credit card, such as a balance transfer one, and charge an urgent expense on that card and then pay it off as soon as the refund comes in.

 What’s the Best Way to Spend Your Tax Refund?